ezra-bible-app/ezrabibleapp.net/howto/synchronize_database_with_multiple_devices.md

 ## Synchronizing the database on multiple devices

 The Ezra Project database is stored as SQLite database in one file (ezra.sqlite) in the app's user data directory.
-You can use a service like Dropbox to synchronize the Ezra Project database across multiple devices.
+You can use a service like Dropbox (or Nextcloud or ...) to synchronize the Ezra Project database across multiple devices.

 ### Step 1: Find out where your database and configuration are stored